marimo-team/marimo/docs/guides/editor_features.md

 - Autoreloading/Hot-reloading
 - Outputs above or below code cells

+## Vim Support

+marimo supports vim keybindings.
+Enable them in the settings menu.

+**Additional bindings/features:**

+- `gd` - go to definition
+- `dd` - when a cell is empty, delete it

 ## Send feedback

 The question mark icon in the panels tray (lower left of the editor) opens a